yyang/pku-ddns-autoconnect/README.md

 ## Installation

-The configurations are stored in `config.conf`, and a template is available in `config.tmpl`.
+The configurations are stored in `config`, and a template is available in `config.tmpl`.
 All items are required, and you may further test run via `./autoconnect.py`.
 The script will create a `log` folder and store logs on rotation basis.